WLVA

 WLVA (580 AM) is a commercial radio station licensed to Lynchburg, Virginia.
 It airs a talk radio format and is owned and operated by Brent Epperson.
 The studios and offices are on Timberlake Road in Lynchburg.

-WLVA is powered at 250 watts by day, 14 watts a night, using a non-directional antenna.
+WLVA is powered at 250 watts by day, 14 watts at night, using a non-directional antenna.
 The transmitter is on Ragland Road in Lynchburg.
 WLVA is also heard on two FM translator stations: W231CE at 94.1 MHz and 100.5 W263DD at 100.1 MHz in Lynchburg.

 Programming

 Most of WLVA's weekday schedule is from nationally syndicated programs: Rick and Bubba, Glenn Beck, Todd Starnes, Dan Bongino, Charlie Kirk, Ben Shapiro, Sebastian Gorka and Mark Levin.
 Weekends include shows on money, health and other topics, as well as repeats of weekday shows.
 Most hours begin with an update from Fox News Radio.
 WLVA also carries Baltimore Orioles baseball games.

 History

 Early years

 WLVA was Lynchburg's first radio station.
 It signed on at 7:00 PM on April 21, 1930, originally on 1370 kHz.
 By 1934, WLVA was broadcasting at a power of 100 watts.
 At a time when many local radio stations were owned by or affiliated with newspapers, WLVA was not.
 Consequently, the station frequently found itself in direct competition with Lynchburg's papers.
 In 1934, WLVA allied itself with the Washington Herald which was attempting to increase circulation in the Lynchburg area.
 The Herald's Lynchburg correspondent, Nowlin Puckett, furnished local news on WLVA from August until December 1934.

 In late 1934, WLVA experimented with rebroadcasting selected programs from station WLW Cincinnati.
 Most listeners in Lynchburg could not ordinarily receive WLW, more than 400 miles away.
 WLVA installed a special high-powered receiver on the outskirts of Lynchburg which it used to tune in WLW and re-broadcast the signal to Lynchburg listeners.